 As long as you are not selling or distributing items using these resources you can use the Personal License.

 You will need a Commercial License for anything you create that you plan to sell, monetise, or use for marketing or advertising purposes (e.g. products, paid services, ebooks, advertisements, banners on a store website, apps, social media promotions, email banners used to promote products or paid services).
-Commercial Licenses usually apply to businesses or corporations.
+Commercial Licenses usually apply to businesses or corporations but can also apply to individuals.
 If you are creating a logo or branding package for a client, you will need a Commercial License.

 You can produce and sell up to 500 units for one product only.
 If you want to produce additional units you will need to re-purchase the Commercial License, up to 500 additional units and for that one product only.
 If you want to use my resources in a different commercial product or project, you will also need to purchase a fresh Commercial License.